tashrique/Genius-Car-Driver-Client/README.md

 This is a practice project I am working on learning React, React Router, Firebase Authentication, Pagination, MongoDB, Express, Node, JWT Authorization

-# :trophy: Genius Car Doctor Project (Tashrique Ahmed)

-A short description about the project.
-What was the purpose.

 # :notebook_with_decorative_cover: Table of Contents

 - [About the Project](#star2-about-the-project)